Faheem2407/Alumni-Website/README.md

     ->run the command: php artisan db:seed
 	->then serve the project: php artisan serve
 	->copy the url and paste it into your browser and you are ready to go...!

+I will provide if any update comes or any changes i do. so follow me on github to get up-to-date project............